gianpaj/pomodoro/README.md

 ## 2. Eslint

-This are the style rules for this project (`.eslintrc.json`).
+This is the style rules for this project (`.eslintrc.json`).
 Remember everything is subjective and susceptible to taste.

 ```
 $ eslint --init